sanjusan/home/about.md

 <h2>Work Experience</h2>

 <ul class="skill-list">
+	<li><b>Product Manager</b>, &nbsp; <a href="https://www.bitcoin.com">Bitcoin.com</a> (Sept '19 - Now) <br> Our products make both Bitcoin Cash and Bitcoin Core more accessible.
+You can buy, use, and store Bitcoin securely, monitor market prices and news, and even earn Bitcoin through mining.
+We also help businesses accept Bitcoin payments and support developers building on Bitcoin.
+	</li><br>
-	<li><b>Product Manager</b>, &nbsp; <a href="https://imagine-orb.com">Orb Inc</a> (Nov '17 - Now) <br> Orb is a software foundation that focuses on delivering fast, frictionless commerce with configurable coin economies on a distributed ledger platform that is secure, scalable, and easy-to-integrate into enterprise networks.
+	<li><b>Product Manager</b>, &nbsp; <a href="https://imagine-orb.com">Orb Inc</a> (Nov '17 - Sept '19) <br> Orb is a software foundation that focuses on delivering fast, frictionless commerce with configurable coin economies on a distributed ledger platform that is secure, scalable, and easy-to-integrate into enterprise networks.
 	</li><br>
 		<ul>
 			<li>Lead end to end product development and strategy efforts for Orb's enterprise product, Orb DLT </li>